-Before beginning an internship, the student will complete all the program's course requirements (54 hours) and will have passed the written comprehensive examination.
+Before beginning an internship, the student will complete all the program's course requirements (54 hours) and have satisfactory annual reviews each year.
 Course requirements are designed to prepare the Intern to function effectively at the internship site.
-The internship experience is given three hours of graduate credit per semester, for a total of six hours for the school year.
+The internship experience is taken for three hours of graduate credit per semester, for a total of six hours for the school year.